MicrosoftDocs/win32/desktop-src/NativeWiFi/wi-fi-access-location-changes.md

 To create a better experience for your app's users, and to ensure smooth operation, you should make the following changes to your app's behavior in order to control when system prompts are shown:

 * In order to cause the one-time-per-app system prompt to be displayed at a suitable point in the user-experience, your app should call [Geolocator.RequestAccessAsync](/uwp/api/windows.devices.geolocation.geolocator.requestaccessasync).
+The process must be running within the user's context and outside of the `C:\Windows\System32` folder.
 The call should typically align to a user action that requires precise location (resulting in higher consent rates than prompting the user immediately after installation).
 * In order to be notified and respond accordingly whenever the user changes location consent, your app should subscribe to the [Geolocator.StatusChangedevent](/uwp/api/windows.devices.geolocation.geolocator.statuschanged) event, and retrieve location permission status from the [StatusChangedEventArgs.Status](/uwp/api/windows.devices.geolocation.statuschangedeventargs.status) property.
 * You should add an in-app app experience for the access-denied scenario.
 In that scenario, your app should redirect users to Windows **Settings** so that the user can allow your app to access their precise location.
 You can do that by passing the string "ms-settings:privacy-location" to the [Launcher.LaunchUriAsync](/uwp/api/windows.system.launcher.launchuriasync) method.